reslp/phylociraptor/README.md

-	report			Create a HTML report of the run check			Quickly check status of the run
+	report			Create a HTML report of the run check			Quickly check status of the run util			Utilities for a posteriori analyses of trees

 	-v, --version 		Print version
 	-h, --help		Display help